Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                rejected by the server while added or updating a subscription or while publishing, are re-applied
                                to a subscription.
+                               Set to 0 to disable retrying.
                                Default: `1800` seconds.
       --inr, --invalidnoderetrydelay, --InvalidMonitoredItemRetryDelay=VALUE
                              The delay in seconds after which the publisher attempts to re-apply nodes that were incorrectly configured to a subscription.
+                               Set to 0 to disable retrying.
                                Default: `300` seconds.
       --ser, --subscriptionerrorretrydelay, --SubscriptionErrorRetryDelay=VALUE
                              The delay in seconds between attempts to create a subscription in a session.
+                               Set to 0 to disable retrying.
                                Default: `2` seconds.
       --dcp, --disablecomplextypepreloading, --DisableComplexTypePreloading[=VALUE]
                              Complex types (structures, enumerations) a server